AFFILIATE INFORMATION

 Delay your own indulgence until after your job is complete.
 It is distancing to your audience, and puts you at a disadvantage if your words are slurred, your judgment off, and your composure compromised.
 Maybe a small well-paced drink will soften the nervous edge but be careful.
 The effects of alcohol creep up unexpectedly.
 Your job in creating this moment is your primary responsibility.
 It is important, and brings its own joy.
 Save your personal fun until after the toasts and tributes.
 It’s worth it.

-The following is more focused on giving a toast to the wedding couple.
+The following is more focused on giving a toast to the bride or wedding couple.
 Modifications can easily be made when giving a toast to the bridal party, parents, special guests, and others.
 When giving a toast, consider the following.

-3. Share what you have learned from them as a couple.
+6. Be Positive and Celebratory: Keep the tone uplifting and joyful.
+Avoid negativity, inside jokes, or embarrassing moments.
+Share what you have learned from them as a couple.
 Wish them well by commenting on something that the two of them have shared with you about their hopes, ideals, dreams, and priorities.
 This is a moment to comment on their future together.